Last updated Jun 20, 2019

 1. Which screening reports will be run?
 Applicants should be made aware of which screening reports will be run on them before the apply.
 That way, they can ask questions or choose not to move forward if they are not comfortable with having those reports run.
 This mainly entails consumer reports and investigative consumer reports (aka credit reports, background checks, and eviction reports).
 Having a disclosure about these reports on your lease application protects you and eliminates extra steps you may have to take.

 2. Ability to get a copy of the report.
 Many states mandate that applicants can get a copy of screening reports if they pay a screening fee.
 Your tenant application form should let applicants know of this fact if your state law requires it.
-For example, California Civil Code requires that applicants can check a box on whether or not they’d like to receive copies of certain reports that are run.

 3. Which provider is running the reports.
 If you are going to be running screening reports, it may again be a requirement for you to let the applicant know the name, address, and phone number of the company who will be running those reports.
 It helps if this information is included on your lease application so you don’t have to provide this information elsewhere.